MarshallLadd/MRSHL_KMM/README.md

-# MRSHL_KMM
+# MRSHL KMM
 A Wordle "clone" for Android and iOS, built using Kotlin Mobile Multiplatform.

-Allows a user to play the entire backlog of Wordle puzzles.
+Allows a user to play the entire backlog of Wordle puzzles, and stores the User's progress.

-## Libraries Used
+## Technologies Used
 - KMM
 - sqlDelight
 - Ktor